 I was eight years old when I was first introduced to the joys of East Suffolk by visiting my grandparents' caravan.
 Like so many others, I fell in love with the place.
 It was no surprise then that after retiring from a successful career steering my Bedfordshire based family removals business, I took the opportunity to move permanently to the area.
 I look forward to driving positive change in the town.

 I have lived in Leiston since 1978 and worked as a teaching assistant at Leiston Primary School.
 I have been involved in voluntary work in the town for over 35 years.
-In 2015 I was elected a Town Councillor and have served as Chairman for the last 4 years.
-As Council's representative on the Community Land Trust I was proud to support plans to enhance our town for the benefit of the community, businesses and visitors.
+In 2015 I was elected a Town Councillor and served as Chairman 2016 – 2020.
+I am proud to be a Trustee of the Community Land Trust and support plans to enhance our town for the benefit of the community, businesses and visitors.

 I moved to Leiston in 1973 as a front line ambulance officer with my young family.
 My two daughters both attended Leiston Schools, with my disabled son attending special needs education.
 My disabled son led to a change of career and in 1989 I opened a care home for Elderly Learning Disabled for ten aged residents to become part of the community after 50/60 years in institutions.
 Following my retirement I was elected to the Town Council and joined the CLT as a trustee.
 I plan to help promote the town's caring, supportive community that readily welcomed those disabled residents.